wojtkowiak/meteor-desktop/README.md

 ## What is this?

 This is a complete implementation of integration between `Meteor` and `Electron`.
 To make it clear from the start, this is a **desktop client** - it is just like your mobile clients - but for desktops.
-It also features a full hot code push implementation - which means you
+It also features a full hot code push implementation - which means you can release updates the same way you are used to.

 ## Prerequisites